 Why is essential oil chemistry important?

-Essential oil chemistry is important because it provides aromatherapists with a breakdown of the naturally-occurring chemical compounds, naturally extracted from plants.
+Essential oil chemistry is important because it provides aromatherapists with a breakdown of the naturally occurring chemical compounds extracted from plants.

-The chemistry of an essential oil is analyzed by Gas Chromatography/Mass Spectrometry (GC/MS).
+The chemistry of essential oil is analyzed by Gas Chromatography/Mass Spectrometry (GC/MS).

 Why is it important to aromatherapists?